microsoft/dstoolkit-mlops-v2/README.md

 The template contains the following documents:

+- docs/BranchingStrategy.md: Explains a recommended branching strategy.
+- docs/FAQ.md: Contains a list of one or more frequently asked questions.
+- docs/GeneralDocumentation.md: Provides guidance and recommended practices on MLOps in general.
+- docs/GettingStarted.md: Explains the process for setting up your implementation of Model Factory.
+- docs/InfrastructureDesign.md: Contains high-level visual representation of the infrastructure used in the solution.
+- docs/OnboardingNewModel.md: Explains the procedure for adding a new model to the solution.
+- docs/TestInitialSetup.md: Explains the procedure to follow to test the ability to deploy an infrastructure, run pr and ci builds.
-- docs/how_to_setup.md: explain how to configure the template.
+- CONTRIBUTING.md: Explains the process for contributing to the project
+- LICENSE.md: A standard License terms document.
+- SECURITY.md: Explains procedure for raising security issues and vulnerabilities in this solution.

 ## How to use the repo

-Information about how to setup the repo is in [the following document](./docs/how_to_setup.md).
+Information about how to setup the repo is in [the following document](./docs/GettingStarted.md).

 ## Local Execution

 You can start training pipelines from a local computer creating an environment based on the following instructions:

 - Rename .env.sample to .env and update .env file with parameters from your Azure subscription